tanm-sys/forge-ec/forge-ec-curves/README.md

 - Extended coordinates for efficient point operations
 - Precomputed tables for the base point to accelerate scalar multiplication
 - Batch verification support for EdDSA signatures
+- Full implementation of random number generation for field elements and scalars
+- Support for point encoding/decoding in various formats
+- Implementation of point operations (double, negate, is_on_curve, conditional_select)
+- Proper handling of the curve's cofactor (8)

 ## Field Arithmetic